JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

    tar xJf rttov140.tar.xz
    cd build

-edit :file:`Makefile.local` and set HDF5_PREFIX, FFLAGS_NETCDF, LDFLAGS_NETCDF and LDFLAGS_HDF5 as shown below:
+Then you have to edit :file:`Makefile.local` file and set HDF5_PREFIX, FFLAGS_NETCDF, LDFLAGS_NETCDF and LDFLAGS_HDF5 as shown below:

 .. code-block:: bash